I am designing an integrative primary care and preventive medicine practice that is integrated into a regenerative, organic, working farm.

 My journey in medicine has always been inextricably linked to my experience of farming and growing food.
 Having worked on over a dozen farms, I have seen countless ways in which farms have drastically improved the health and lives of the people who engage with them.
 In fact, it was my work as a farmer that inspired me to become a physician, a step that might initially sound like a big pivot, but was actually very instinctual and congruent.

-Even during the intense demands of medical school and residency, I couldn't stay away from farming, and helped out at local farms on rare days off.
+Even during the intense demands of medical school and residency, I couldn't stay away from farming, and helped out at local farms on my days off.
 Working with soil and cultivating food has always been an act of nurturing my health and the health of my community, and those values will remain consistent when I have my own farm.

 Farming has also played a pivotal role in my own health journey.
-I discovered firsthand that farming, connecting with the land, utilizing food-based medicine and being open to a wide range of approaches and perspective on health and healing can not only treat and heal chronic illness, but actually build health and from the ground up.
+I discovered firsthand that farming, connecting with the land, utilizing food-based medicine and being open to a wide range of approaches and perspective on health and healing can not only treat and heal chronic illness, but actually build health and resilience from the ground up.
 It is this lived experience that inspires my approach to patient care every day.

 Ultimately, being a farmer has made me a better doctor, and being a doctor has made me a better farmer.